obsqrbtz/obsqrbtz-space/src/routes/about/+page.md

 - **Node.js**
 	- Svelte
 - **Docker**
-- and bits of Rust, Python, C++ and Java/Kotlin
+- and bits of Rust, C++ and Python